Olalere1/AutoScalingIP_Discovery_Project/README.md

 secret text; admin123 => nexus-password

-secret text; from jenkins console output, get nexus public IP:8085 and use (ID:nexus-repo) password; username(jenkins)/password() to jenkins server I suppose!
+secret text; from jenkins console output, get nexus public IP:8085 and use (ID:nexus-repo) secret text; set up credentials for private infrastructure SSH key to be used by ansible in pipeline to deploy to stage and production [ID:ansible-key]

+password; username(jenkins)/password() to jenkins server I suppose!
 (ID: jenkins-pass)        #Unresolved!

 -->